Jessie M. Soga: Advertising for students in Glasgow and Edinburgh

 In 1924, Soga joined An Commun Gaidhealach but it is not known if she performed at any of the National Mòds.

-The Woodside Choir, with Soga as conductor, achieved Second Place in the "Female Voice Choirs: Scottish Class" section of the Edinburgh Music Fesrival held in the Usher Hall in May 1928, as was reported in the Edinburgh Evening News.
+The Woodside Choir, with Soga as conductor, achieved Second Place in the "Female Voice Choirs: Scottish Class" section of the Edinburgh Music Festival held in the Usher Hall in May 1928, as was reported in the Edinburgh Evening News.
 The Festival as a whole had attracted more than five thousand competitors.